Dust extraction in the pharmaceutical industry

 Oral solid dosage products (OSD) such as tablets, pills or capsules contains Active Pharmaceutical Ingredients (API).
 These API create very fine dusts and often high solvent concentrations during the product handling and manufacturing processes.
 To protect worker´s health and to avoid cross-contamination of products, an effective filtration combined with containment solutions is required.

-understand your process
+Understand your process

 In many instances, the handling of pharmaceutical ingredients generate harmful dusts during the manufacturing and packaging processes of Oral Solid Dosage (OSD) products.
 To comply with the industry´s stringent health and safety requirements while meeting mandatory quality requirements a reliable and efficient capture and extraction solution is required.
 Before considering a dust extraction solution it is important to fully understand the application and processed ingredients.